tknight0000/connect/README.md

 Output files from the build processes are stored in the `dist` directory

+## All
+-	`npm install` to download the dependencies to your `node_modules` directory

 ## Dev
+-	This is for active coding/development
 -	`npm run dev` to watch for code changes and live-reload browser if changed
 -	`npm run test-dev` to watch for code changes and re-run unit tests [Jest](https://jestjs.io) if changed
 	-	Leverage the `printGameboard(displayOPieces?: boolean, note?: string)` function to visualize the evaluations in the command line